Nduka Usim

-Nduka Charles Usim (born 23 March 1985) is a retired Nigeria-born naturalized Azerbaijani footballer who played as a defender, most notably for AZAL in the Azerbaijan Premier League.
+Nduka Charles Usim (born 23 March 1985) is a retired footballer who played as a defender, most notably for AZAL in the Azerbaijan Premier League.
+Born in Nigeria, he represented Azerbaijan at international level.

 Career

 Club

 Nduka began to play football in Nigeria for the youth teams.
 In 2004, he went on a trial for AZAL PFC and signed a one-year contract.
 For the next season he renewed his contract and made his debut in Azerbaijan Premier League.
 Since then Nduka plays for AZAL PFC becoming most capping player with more than 200 games.

 In July 2013, after 208 games for AZAL, Usim moved to TFF First League side Tavşanlı Linyitspor on a one-year contract.
 After only six-months in Turkey, Usim signed a six-month contract with Simurq on 25 January 2014.